 - the Shangri-La Hotel offers the most intimate Eiffel Tower view among all Palace Hotels in Paris (the Palace designation is a level above the five-star rating);

-- since you’d be using your hotel suite’s exclusive terrace, the logistics of embellishing your proposal setting and secretly escorting your partner to the proposal spot are different.
+- since you’ll be using your hotel suite’s exclusive terrace, the logistics of embellishing your proposal setting and secretly escorting your partner to the proposal spot are different.
+Typically, you’ll first check-in to your suite, drop-off your bags, and head out to explore Paris.
+And while you both are out, your Paris proposal planner, floral designer, and photographer will enter your suite and prepare a fairytale Eiffel Tower proposal view for you.

-I find the Seine River particularly romantic and quintessentially Parisian; hey, there’s a reason it’s affectionately referred to as “the most beautiful avenue in the world,” and been the subject of countless poems, films, and ballads, right?
+I find the Seine River particularly romantic and quintessentially Parisian; hey, there’s a reason it’s affectionately referred to as “the most beautiful avenue in the world,” and been the subject of countless poems, films, and ballads.

 The river meanders through the City of Love with its famed bridges and quays and extends past Notre-Dame to the East and the Eiffel Tower to the West.